adriensalon/bungeegum/README.md

 #### _Constructor encapsulation syntax_

 No macro is required inside widget classes, but the user is not allowed to own them.
-They must be constructed with the `bungeegum::create` function which forwards all the arguments to the constructor.
+They must be constructed with the `bungeegum::make` function which forwards all the arguments to the constructor.
 All the core widgets are implemented inside the `bungeegum::widgets` namespace.

 ```
-auto& my_widget = bungeegum::create(bungeegum::widgets::center_widget(...));
+auto& my_widget = bungeegum::make(bungeegum::widgets::center_widget(...));
 ```

-As this requires a looot of typing, they use the __widget_ suffix and define an alias of `bungeegum::create<widget_t>` inside the `bungeegum` namespace.
+As this requires a looot of typing, they use the __widget_ suffix and define an alias of `bungeegum::make<widget_t>` inside the `bungeegum` namespace.
 Then we can instead do this :

 ```
 auto& my_widget = bungeegum::center(...);